Fitness

 • PLK (Plank): The plank is a test of mental and physical endurance.
 Reaching 80 points requires a 3:00+ hold.

-• 2MR (Two-Mile Run): For many power-athletes, the 2MR is the biggest hurdle for the 540 rule.
+• 2MR (Two-Mile Run): For many power-athletes, the 2MR is the biggest hurdle for the exemption.
 Consistent zone 2 running is essential to build the base required for an 80-point run time.

 Administrative Compliance: Still Step on the Scale

-A common misconception is that 540-qualified Soldiers can skip "Height and Weight" day entirely.
+A common misconception is that exemption-qualified Soldiers can skip "Height and Weight" day entirely.
 This is incorrect.
 Use our Army acft height and weight standards calculator to understand the administrative flow:

 1. Uniformity: You must still report for the unit weigh-in in the authorized IPFU.